EH&S offers fire extinguisher training for you and your department.

 Building Fire Drills

 By order of the fire marshall, fire drills of all campus buildings must be conducted twice a year.
 You will be notified in advance of these fire drills and they will be performed with the least disruption to your work day as possible.
 During a fire drill, you must evacuate the building as if a fire were actually occurring.

 To obtain floor plans for your building, contact EH&S at 962-3057.

 Residence Hall Fire Drills

-Fire drills for all campus residence halls will be conducted two times per year.
+Fire drills for all campus residence halls will be conducted four times per year.
 When fire drills occur, all student must evacuate the residence halls as if a fire were actually occurring.

 Floor plans of residence halls are available through Housing & Residence Life..